usagov/usagov-2021/docs/BenefitsSearch.md

 #### Customized Form Widgets and Validation

+The terms, fields, and widgets used in the Basic Page node type and Benefit Category vocabulary are set up with core Drupal functionality.
+The entity reference fields can work in this default state but have one limitation that impacts the content editor experience and could lead to data entry issues.
+The two references are the Benefit Category checkboxes on the Basic Page node (Standard Page) and the Life Event references on the individual Category terms.
+The views that populate the lists are configured to show all items regardless of the language.
+This means that someone editing an English page would see both English and Spanish categories.
+Potentially, they could select a Spanish category on an English page and vice-versa.
+The same issue happens editing a Benefit Category term to pick related Life Events.
+Some guard rails are implemented to prevent selecting items from a language that doesn't match the source entity.

+1. The `usagov_benefit_category_search` module adds a custom validator to node add/edit forms.
+When someone edits a Standard Page, it will show an error if they've selected any categories that are from a different language than the node they are editing.
+2. The `usagov_benefit_category_search` module adds a custom validator to benefit category term add/edit forms.
+When someone edits a Benefit Category term, it will show an error if they've selected any life events that are from a different language than the node they are editing.
+3. The `usagov_benefit_category_search` module adds JavaScript to node add/edit forms to hide Life Events that do not match the term's language.
+It also adds a button to display all Life Events(for debugging) and will not hide terms that are checked.
+4. The `usagov_admin_styles` module adds JavaScript to node add/edit forms to hide category terms that do not match the page's language.
+It also adds a button to display all terms and will not hide terms that are checked.

 ### DataLayer

 The `usagov_benefit_category_search` module adds an HTML prerender hook that can add two items to the datalayer sent to Google Tag Manager for analysis.
-It only adds thee for Stanard Pages.
+It only adds thee for Standard Pages.

 If a page is tagged, the datalayer will have two entries: